RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 }
 ```

+We wrote `return this` in `create()` method to make it return an *Entity* class instance.
+This method will be used as a class instance consctuctor.
 Now find the lines where we were saving references to plane’s scene objects and replace them with the following code:

 ```javascript
 const plane0 = await new Entity("plane0", Reactive.point(0.1, 0.1, 0.1)).create();
 const plane1 = await new Entity("plane1", Reactive.point(0.1, 0.1, 0.1)).create();
 ```

 At the lines above, we create a new Entity instance and provide it with the scene object name and it’s size.
-Then we immediately call `create()` async method on this instance to link this new Entity to the scene object, and wait until this operation is done.
+Then we immediately call `create()` async method on this instance to link this new Entity to the scene object, and then use `await` operator to wait until this operation is done.
+We save the resulted object into the variable **plane0**.
 Then we do the same with the second plane.

 ### Changing checkCollision3D() method to accept Entities

-Now we have to make changes in the `checkCollision3D()` function, because *plane0* and *plane1* are no longer *scene objects*.
+Now we have to make changes in the `checkCollision3D()` function, because **plane0** and **plane1** are no longer *scene objects*.
 They’re *Entity instances* now, so to access objects position we should type `plane0.sceneObject.transform` instead of `plane0.transform`.
 Replace the old `checkCollision3D()` function code with this one:

 ```javascript
 function checkCollision3D(entityA, entityB) {